TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-38.md

 ## **Recommended Steps**

-1. Compare SQL logins in the master database with users in the user database:
+### Compare SQL logins in the master database with users in the user database

 1. Open a connection to the master database.
 Execute the following T-SQL to return a list of configured SQL logins in the master database:

 ```
 SELECT [name], SID